 During the first phase of the operating system start-up, if the system detects that the system configuration data is incorrect, LED RUN and LED FAIL begin to flash slowly.
-The system waits until a diskette with new configuration data is inserted and the reset/load switch is shifted into position LOAD.
-The switch must be held into this position until the system tries to read from the inserted diskette, which can last not longer than one second.
+The system waits until an USB flash drive with new configuration data is connected and the reset/load switch is shifted into position LOAD.
+The switch must be held into this position until the system tries to read from connected USB flash drive, which can last not longer than one second.
 If no new configuration data could be loaded, or if the new data falls through a rudimentary check, the system will be stopped.
 This condition is indicated by a turned off LED RUN and a slowly flashing LED FAIL.
 If new configuration data is loaded correctly, the system restarts automatically.